ComputationWithBoundedResources/term-rewriting-xml/README.md

 # term-rewriting-xml
 XML parser for term-rewriting library.

-Designed to be compatible for the complexity cataegories of the termination competition.
+Designed to be compatible for the complexity categories of the termination competition.

 ## Testing